Upper Blepharoplasty (Eyelid Surgery) in Boston

 Dr. Ahn is a double board certiﬁed facial plastic surgeon serving the Boston area for the past 20 years and performs all of his surgeries at the Aesthetic Surgery Center in Westborough, Massachusetts.
 The Aesthetic Wellness Surgery Center is a Joint Commission accredited office-based surgical suite.
 All procedures at the Aesthetic Surgery Center are performed under intravenous sedation, also known as “twilight anesthesia” which is safer than general anesthesia and can lead to a quicker and easier recovery.

-Recovery after Upper Eyelid Lift
+Recovery after Upper Eyelid Surgery

 Immediately after the surgery a certain degree of swelling and bruising is normal.
 Cold compresses, as well as head elevation when lying down, will speed healing and relieve discomfort.
 Following surgery, you will clean the eye area and apply healing ointment.